 On certain Sundays and public holidays in the spring we celebrate our Dreamtime Days at the Ehrenburg where adults and children alike are heartily invited to celebrate and dream with us at our Living Castle.
-The season starts with our spring festival over Easter when the knights of Ehrenberg traditionally show off their prowess in spectacular hand-to-hand combat.
+The season starts with our spring festival over Easter.
 Select musical ensembles accompany you as you explore the castle and take part in games and watch demonstrations of historical handicrafts, turning the Ehrenburg into a fairytale from the days of yore.

 On May 1 the mood is more boisterous on our Wild Witching Day when the sorceresses of Ehrenburg invite apprentice witches and wizards to take part in some mice throwing, toad racing and various other ghastly activities, constantly coming up with new ideas for lots of horrible fun.

 When heart-breaking ballads of love and dreadful songs of murder resound from the ancient walls, when delicious smells from the bubbling pot over the roaring fire fill the castle courtyard it’s time for our Schinderhannes Festival!
-On and around Ascension Day Duo Zeitensprung brings the good old days of the outlaw robbers back to life with their ditties of craftsmen and highwaymen, magic tricks and plenty of historical anecdotes about Schinderhannes and his band of thieves.
+On Pentecost Duo Zeitensprung brings the good old days of the outlaw robbers back to life with their ditties of craftsmen and highwaymen, magic tricks and plenty of historical anecdotes about Schinderhannes and his band of thieves.

 Our Dreamtime Days continue in the autumn, with German Reunification Day and the Sunday after it earmarked as our Entertainer Days.
 At the beginning of October all of the current fools, jugglers and acrobats of note gather at the Ehrenburg in historical costume for a demonstration of skill and expertise.